wuyongfei/stripman/README.md

-# stripman
-Colloidal Gold Strip and Reader based on nodejs
+# Colloidal Gold Strip Management

+Managing Colloidal Gold Strips from different vendors.

+- Express for web, JWT for auth. docxtemplater for docs.
+- There is a Dart client as well.